bbarbs/spring-boot-elastic/README.md

 ```
 ## Testing
 Before running the application make sure to run the elasticsearch first.
 You could use other tools like POSTMAN to make a custom query to elasticsearch using their rest api.

+## Swagger
+Aside from POSTMAN added also a swagger to perform CRUD operation easily. http://localhost:8080/swagger-ui.html